 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
 For instance, if a Warrior helps you, you will win if your combined total ties that of the monster, and the Warrior can Berserk and discard cards to add to their combat strength (but only once per combat, not once per monster).
-If you are facing the Human Rights Activist and a Human helps you, they chase it away automatically.
-But if you are facing the Chihuahua and a Mouse helps you, the monster's combat strength is increased by 4 (unless you, too, are a Mouse and the monster's combat strength has already been increased).
+But if you are facing the Bearbug and an Orc helps you, the monster's combat strength is increased by 4 (unless you, too, are an Orc and the monster's combat strength has already been increased).